GabrielFonsecaNunes/GabrielFonsecaNunes/README.md

 ### Hi there 👋, I am Gabriel
 #### Hello, I am Data Scientist and Python Developer.
-I'm Control and Automation Engineer from FTT and graduating in Computer Science from the Federal University of ABC - UFABC.
+I'm Control and Automation Engineer from FESA Engineering College Salvador Arena and Graduating in Computer Science from the Federal University of ABC - UFABC.
 Experience as a Data Scientist in CRM Data Science in the Financial Market.

 - 🔭 I’m currently working on ML & Data Science Projects
 - 🌱 I’m currently learning about Generative IA, Causal Inference Explainability IA, MLOps